Mirantis/k0rdent-enterprise-docs-publish/docs/addons/mkvirt/mkvirt-install.md

 Before proceeding, ensure you have the following in place:

-- A deployed k0rdent child cluster with CRDs enabled.
+- A deployed k0rdent child cluster with `cert-manager` installed.
 - The `kubectl` utility installed and configured.
 - kubeconfig files for both the KCM (k0rdent Control Manager) and the child clusters.

 ## cert-manager

-In order for the HCP webhook service to function properly, you need to have `cert-manager` deployed and enabled on the target child cluster.
+In order for the HCO webhook service to function properly, you need to have `cert-manager` deployed and enabled on the target child cluster.

 To determine whether `cert-manager` is deployed, `describe` the `ClusterDeployment`, as in: